 - Food containers must have an adequate shape, capacity and seals.
-No further explanation of what is deemed "adequate" is available. - Containers should be made of the proper materials, adequate for the physical-chemical nature of the food to be contained. - Containers must guarantee proper product protection, conservation, and identification during product shelf life. - Meet NTE established standards for each product or group of products. - Label must promote recycling or re-use of the packaging material or container.
+No further explanation of what is deemed "adequate" is available. - Containers should be made of the proper materials, adequate for the physical-chemical nature of the food to be contained.
+Product protection, conservation, and identification must be guaranteed throughout a product's shelf life. - Meet NTE established standards for each product or group of products. - Label must promote recycling or re-use of the packaging material or container.